+Share-based compensation to employees is measured at the fair value of the instruments granted and amortized over the vesting periods.
+Share-based compensation to non-employees is measured at the fair value of the goods or services received or the fair value of equity instruments issued, if it is determined that the fair value of goods or services received cannot be reliably measured, and is recorded at the date that the fair value of the goods or services is received.
 The fair value of the options is measured at grant date, using the Black-Scholes Option Pricing Model, and is recognized over the period that the options are earned.
 A forfeiture rate is estimated on the grant date and is adjusted to reflect the actual number of options that vest.
-The fair value of the options is measured at the date of grant.
 The offset to the recorded cost is to share-based payments reserve.
 Consideration received on the exercise of stock options is recorded as share capital and the related share-based payments reserve is transferred to share capital.